-Hunter Biden, coronavirus crisis loom over last debate
+Trump intensifies attacks against Biden proposals

 Since his hospitalization, the president has resumed an aggressive schedule of campaign rallies in key states.
 His campaign said he will hold four rallies over the weekend in North Carolina, Wisconsin, Ohio and New Hampshire.

-The commission also muted the microphone of each candidate while their opponent was speaking during certain segments.
-The rule change came after Mr. Trump repeatedly interrupted Mr. Biden during their first debate.
+The commission also muted the microphone of each candidate while his opponent was speaking during certain segments.
+The rule was implemented after Mr. Trump repeatedly interrupted Mr. Biden during their first debate.

+For the most part, the debate was more orderly than their first contest, even as the two disagreed vehemently over health care, immigration policy, race relations and the need for another economic stimulus package from Washington.

+Mr. Biden said he’s a proud Democrat but he doesn’t “see red states or blue states,” so Washington needs to step in and provide money to states and cities that busted their budgets fighting the coronavirus.

 Mr. Trump spent the days ahead of the crucial final debate accusing moderator Kristen Welker of NBC News of bias against him.
 But the president took an even more audacious step earlier Thursday by releasing on Facebook unedited videos of his and Vice President Mike Pence’s interviews with “60 Minutes” for an upcoming broadcast on CBS.